AlbusDracoSam/MaskDetection.github.io/README.md

   * It can be further extendable and can be embedded to the CCTV footage from there we can easyly identify who are all not wearing the mask correctly

   * Have a look at the [Live face mask detection](https://albusdracosam.github.io/MaskDetection.github.io/) here.

+### Instructions

+ * Sit in a well lit environment.

+ * It will take a minute to access the camera.